University of Illinois Chicago

 - Campus Parking Services issues parking spaces to students, faculty and staff members on a first-come, first-serve basis.
 For applications, online or pdf, visit the Campus Parking Services’ website.

 - Visitors or occasional drivers are invited to use several cash lots available on campus.
 Find parking facilities on our interactive map.

-- Accommodations are available for those with special needs.
+- Accommodations are available for those who need accessible parking options.
 Contact a Customer Service Office for details.

 Car and Ride sharing

-These are membership systems in which users set up on-demand, short-term car rentals based on a set rate.
+It is a membership system in which users set up on-demand, short-term car rentals based on a set rate.
 That rate includes all transportation costs such as fuel, insurance and overnight parking fees.